 Is Beekeeping Right for Me?
 This is a free one-hour class giving an overview of beekeeping.
 Learn about the goals of the Appalachian Bee Collective and how you can be involved.
 We typically offer several of these classes around our region each fall and winter.
-Check back for our 2021-2022 schedule.
+In 2023, this class will be offered several times, including:

 Beekeeping 101 This is a five-week class offered to train new beekeepers in the art and science of beekeeping.
 This class will cover the basics of getting started with beekeeping, keeping your bees healthy throughout the year, and identifying common problems in a hive and finding solutions for them.
 An introduction to honey bee biology will also be given.
 Attendance at this class is mandatory for those interested in becoming partners in the Appalachian Beekeeping Collective.
 We typically offer several of these classes around our region each winter.
 This year, we are offering an online session on Monday evenings, start on January 9, from 6:30-8:30 PM.
 Please join us at https://us02web.zoom.us/j/87184010194.

 Beekeeping 201: This is a required full day session geared toward partners finishing their first year in the program and experienced beekeepers interested in joining the Appalachian Beekeeping Collective.
 ABC's education staff structure this class to help partners reflect on the year of beekeeping and learn advanced skills.
 The class also provides members the opportunity to get to know and learn from one another.
 ABC typically offers this class February and March.
-In 2021, all 201 classes will be over Zoom for partner beekeepers, and later made available to the general public.
-Check back for our 2022 schedule.
+These classes are by invitation only to ABC partners.